ryangjchandler/ryangjchandler.co.uk/source/_posts/prevent-updating-or-saving-of-laravel-models.md

 ```

 When we try to update our `User` model, it will be stopped and will return false.
 This can be applied to the other events such as `saving` and `creating` too.

-<small id="note-1">1.
-I could probably come up with a better name for the trait, but this will do for now.</small>